GMH-Code/JS7z/README.md

 In most cases, you will want to use a multi-threaded version, but you can fall back to a single-threaded version if you like.

-- Multi-thread mode works in nearly all modern browsers.
+- Multi-thread mode works in nearly all modern browsers and *Node.js*.
 It is extremely fast, runs in the background, and returns immediately.
 - Single-thread mode supports less common browsers, but is slower with certain tasks.
-It also can require a bit more work to use.
+It can also require a bit more work to use.

 Warning: Calling `callMain()` in single-thread mode *currently* returns after the command completes, so long processes can hang the browser unless you run them in a Worker.
 You should still use `onExit(exitCode)` to detect a proper exit.
 The single-threaded version may also run in the same asynchronous way one day.